Slackadays/Clipboard/README.md

 sudo xbps-install -S clipboard
 ```

-You can also download Clipboard [directly from GitHub Actions.](https://nightly.link/Slackadays/Clipboard/workflows/main/main)
+You can also get the latest Clipboard revision [from GitHub Actions](https://nightly.link/Slackadays/Clipboard/workflows/main/main) or the latest release [from GitHub Releases.](https://github.com/Slackadays/Clipboard/releases/latest)

 ---

 ### <img src="documentation/readme-assets/InstallManually.png" alt="Install Manually" height=25px />
-You'll need CMake and C++20 support, and if you want X11 and/or Wayland compatibility, libx11 and/or libwayland.
+You'll need CMake and C++20 support, and if you want X11 and/or Wayland compatibility, you'll also need libx11 and/or libwayland.

-Get the latest release instead by adding `--branch 0.5.0` right after `git clone...`.
+Get the latest release instead of the latest commit by adding `--branch 0.5.0` right after `git clone...`.

 Change the system installation prefix by adding `-DCMAKE_INSTALL_PREFIX=/custom/prefix` to `cmake ..`.
 ```bash